-6. You won’t be alone and single the rest of your life, so don’t bother worrying about it.
+6. You won’t be alone and single the rest of your life, so don’t waste time and energy worrying about it.

 At the beginning of a divorce, it’s hard to imagine ever loving or trusting someone again.
 I get it.
 But most times, divorced people who want to find love do.
 Being in a healthy relationship again takes time, patience, an open mind and self-love.
 It doesn’t happen overnight and if it does, it’s just a rebound Band-Aid.
 Waiting for the real thing is worth it, and healing yourself first before jumping into a serious relationship is wise.
 I’m not saying don’t date, but don’t start your divorce journey off by looking for husband #2.
 He’s not the answer to your happiness, you are.

 7. Your kids might act out, cry a lot, and possibly act angry.

 8. Your ex will have a girlfriend really soon.